 The NFU and CLA have encouraged Thames Valley Police to continue working closely with farmers and landowners when tackling all forms of rural crime.

-The two organisations held an annual liaison meeting last week with Thames Valley Police Chief Constable John Campbell and Assistant Chief Constable Christian Bunt.
-It was hosted outdoors and at a safe distance on 29 October, before the latest lockdown, on a farm in Great Missenden, Buckinghamshire.
+The two organisations held an annual liaison meeting with Thames Valley Police Chief Constable John Campbell and Assistant Chief Constable Christian Bunt.
+It was hosted outdoors and at a safe distance on a farm in Great Missenden, Buckinghamshire.